digitranslab/jumpstart/docs/versioned_docs/version-2.13.0/data-sources/elasticsearch.md

 ---

 # Elasticsearch
-ToolJet can connect to your Elasticsearch cluster to read and write data.
+JumpStart can connect to your Elasticsearch cluster to read and write data.

 ## Connection
-Please make sure the host/IP of the Elasticsearch cluster is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please **whitelist our IP**.
+Please make sure the host/IP of the Elasticsearch cluster is accessible from your VPC if you have self-hosted JumpStart.
+If you are using JumpStart cloud, please **whitelist our IP**.

 To add a new Elasticsearch database, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
 Select Elasticsearch from the modal that pops up.

-ToolJet requires the following to connect to your Elasticsearch cluster:
+JumpStart requires the following to connect to your Elasticsearch cluster:
 - **Host**
 - **Port**
 - **Username**